mattsouza26/network_discovery/README.md

 Dart/Flutter library that allows to ping IP subnet and discover network devices.

-Could be used to find http server (for example, on port 80) and any other devices and services in local network.
+Could be used to find available host or services like http server (e.g. on port 80) and any other service on local network.

-The device should be connected to a Router.
+The device should be connected to a Router (a.s WIFI or Wired connection).

-The library tested on Android,iOS,Windows and Linux platforms, should work on yours mac but not tested.
+The library tested on Android, iOS, Windows and Linux platforms should work on your mac but has not been tested.

 ## Getting Started